Norridgewock: Raid on Oyster River

-During King William's War, on July 18, 1694, French soldier Claude-Sébastien de Villieu with about 250 Abenakis from Norridgewock under command of their sagamore (paramount chief), Bomazeen (or Bomoseen) raided the English colonial settlement of Durham, New Hampshire, in the "Oyster River Massacre".
+During King William's War, on July 18, 1694, French soldier Claude-Sébastien de Villieu with about 250 Abenakis from Norridgewock under command of their sagamore (leader), Bomazeen (or Bomoseen) raided the English colonial settlement of Durham, New Hampshire, in the "Oyster River Massacre".
 The French and Abenakis killed 45 English settlers and took 49 more captive, burning half of the village, including five garrisons.
 They destroyed the crops and killed all of the livestock, causing famine and destitution for the survivors.